 Do I need to buy any special tools?

 Laying turf doesn’t require any specialised equipment.
 Just a garden fork, a rake, a hosepipe or watering can, some laying boards and a strong back.

-If you want to make the work easier and quicker, you can hire a rotovator from your local tool hire shop.
+But, if you want to make the work easier and quicker, you can hire a rotovator from your local tool hire shop.
 It’ll save you hours of digging!

 What about the cost of garden turf?

-Lawn turf is available in several different grades – let’s look at the cost of a medium grade turf that is hardwearing and suitable for a family lawn.
+Lawn turf is available in several different grades.
+Let’s look at the cost of a medium grade turf that is hardwearing and suitable for a family lawn.

 An average sized lawn is around 100m2.

-It’s always a good idea to add on an extra 5% when buying turf – there’s usually a bit of trimming to be done and there’s nothing worse than being 2 rolls short at the end of a job.
+It’s always a good idea to add on an extra 5% when buying turf.
+There’s usually a bit of trimming to be done and there’s nothing worse than being 2 rolls short at the end of a job.